 In this post, we'll explain each data point the tool provides so you get the most value possible.

 How insurance agents can help customers manage wildfire risk

 For agents to help customers, agents first need to know who faces increased wildfire risk.
 The new Wildfire Risk tool makes this easy.
 Just enter an address or latitude-longitude for any location in Washington state, and you'll get three key data points, which we'll describe in a moment.
 If you don't want to wait to try the tool, just login now and click on the "Try it Now" button in the New Products box.

 The other thing agents need is knowledge about mitigation strategies.
 We'll cover some of those shortly and bring you additional mitigation-related resources in future blog posts.
 It's important to note that these strategies don't reduce the chance that a wildfire will occur in a certain area, but they do reduce the risk that a fire will cause major property damage, making them appealing to insurers.

-How to interpret the data in the Wildfire Risks tool
+How to interpret the data in the Wildfire Risk tool

-The Wildfire Risks tool gives you data on:
+The Wildfire Risk tool gives you data on:

 - Whether a property is in the Wildland-Urban Interface.